AlvinSetyaPranata/AlvinSetyaPranata/README.md

 <h2 align="center"> Hi there 👋👋, I'm Alvin </h2>

-<h3 align="center">I'm a Desktop, Mobile, and Fullstack Developer</h3>
+<h3 align="center">a Desktop, Mobile, and Fullstack Developer with backend specialization</h3>

 <br>

-<p>I am a student from Indonesia 🇮🇩, who likes developing Websites, Desktop and Mobile applications, I like working in a team because we can share a lot of ideas and have a lot of relationships.</p>
+<p>I am a student from Indonesia 🇮🇩, who likes developing Websites, Desktop and Mobile applications, I like and ofter working in a team because we can share a lot of ideas and have a lot of relationships.</p>

 <br>